litruv/websocket-driver/README.md

 - Docker installed on your machine.

-Certainly!
-Here's the updated 'Getting Started' section with the reference to the 'Configuration' section:

 ## Getting Started

 To run the API WebSocket Bridge in a Docker container, follow these steps: